m00nlitcat/blog.myget.org/_posts/2017-09-11-php-composer-packages-on-myget.markdown

 ## Sounds great!
 How do I get started?

-Quite easy: head over to [www.myget.org](http://www.myget.org), sign in (or register), and make sure to **[enable PHP Composer on your MyGet subscription](https://www.myget.org/Home/GiveMeComposer)**.
-Once done, you can create a feed and start adding packages.
+Quite easy: head over to [www.myget.org](http://www.myget.org) and sign in (or register).
+You can then create a feed and start adding packages.
 Our [getting started documentation](https://docs.myget.org/docs/walkthrough/getting-started-with-php-composer) has some more details on how to upload your first PHP Composer package to MyGet.

 We're really excited about introducing PHP Composer support on MyGet!
 You can now use MyGet to securely host and collaborate on NuGet, symbols and sources, Chocolatey, PowerShell, NPM, Bower, Maven, PHP Composer and VSIX packages.